- Home

 - Arthritis

 For example, this study found that moderate physical activity increased the size of the hippocampus (the part of the brain responsible for memory).
-It also improved spatial memory, which is what helps us remember where things are located.
+It also improves spatial memory, which is what helps us remember where things are located.

 How building strength and balance over 50 can improve mental health

-When we talk about building strength and balance, we’re mostly talking about physical strength and balance – but it can also benefit our mental health.
+When we talk about building strength and balance, we’re mostly talking about physical strength and balance – but it can also benefit mental health.

 So how can we build strength and balance in our minds as well as our bodies?

-Research shows that simply practising yoga or meditation once a week can strengthen cognitive skills and help prevent age-related mental decline.
+Research shows that practising yoga or meditation once a week can strengthen cognitive skills and help prevent age-related mental decline.

-One study found that people who did yoga once a week showed improved mood and enhanced memory when compared to people who did brain training exercises.
+One study found that people who did yoga once a week showed improved mood and enhanced memory, compared to people who did brain training exercises.
 Even though brain training is specifically designed to improve cognitive ability, it was yoga that had a greater effect on a person’s ability to focus and multitask (and, unlike brain training, yoga also counts as physical exercise).

 Final thoughts...